How to Stop Wood Knots from Bleeding Through Paint

 Why do they bleed through paint?

 Wood knots contain sap and tannins that can seep through paint and cause discoloration.
 If they are not properly sealed, they can bleed through paint, causing unsightly discoloration.
+For these reasons, it is important to properly seal knots before painting or staining any wooden surface.

 How to Identify Wood Knots Before Painting